 The Chilean peso is the currency of the primary economic environment in which the Issuer operates and the currency that influences its structure of costs and revenues, and in accordance with International Accounting Standard 21 - The Effects of Changes in Foreign Exchange Rates has been defined as the functional and presentation currency.
 Accordingly, all balances and transactions denominated in currencies other than the Chilean peso are treated as "foreign currency."

-For presentation purposes, the Issuer has translated millions of Chilean pesos (Ch\$ million) into thousands of U.S. dollars (U.S.\$ thousand) using the rate as indicated below under "Exchange Rates," for the financial information included in this Base Prospectus.
+For presentation purposes, the Issuer has translated Chilean pesos (Ch\$) into U.S. dollars (U.S.\$) using the rate as indicated below under "Exchange Rates," for the financial information included in this Base Prospectus.

 Loans